Pair-Kondo effect: a mechanism for time-reversal broken superconductivity in UTe$_2$: Introduction

+From theoretical perspective, crystalline symmetry implies important restrictions on onset of time-reversal breaking superconductivity as a single transition.
+In a lattice, spontaneous $\mathcal{T}$-breaking at the onset of superconductivity is usually expected only in high-symmetry crystals with at least two-dimensional irreducible representations (irreps).
+The superconducting order parameters belonging to non-degenerate one dimensional irreps, are simultaneously eigenstates of $\mathcal{T}$, as any complex phase can be absorbed into the $U(1)$ phase.
+A condensate that breaks $\mathcal{T}$ must therefore contain a complex superposition of at least two such orthogonal pair eigenstates, either from the same~\cite{maiti2013} or distinct irrep.
+In the absence of two-dimensional irreps, $\mathcal{T}$-breaking superconductivity can then only arise from two distinct second order phase transitions with the two components of the complex pair wavefunction condensing at different temperatures.

-A vexing challenge to this general symmetry argument is posed by the emergence of time-reversal broken superconductivity~\cite{hayes2021} from a non-magnetic normal state in UTe$_2$~\cite{aoki2022, coleman2022}, whose orthorhombic symmetry allows only one-dimensional irreps.
-While the samples in Ref.~\cite{hayes2021} did show signatures of a two-step transition, subsequent studies showed that when similar samples were cut up, the two transitions seemed to come from different fragments~\cite{thomas2021}.
-This suggests that intrinsically there is a single transition, with $T_c$ sensistively dependent on the crystal environment.
-Presently, samples with a single observable transition at ambient pressure have been grown reproducibly by various groups (see Fig 1d of \cite{sundar2022}) and the best available samples with highest residual resistivity ratios and $T_c$, consistently show no split in $T_c$~\cite{rosa2022,aoki2022a}.
-We are then left with two scenarios, either that time-reversal breaking at $T_c$ is present only in inhomogeneous samples~\cite{willa2021a} with split $T_c$ or there are two accidentally degenerate pairing order parameters.
-In Ref.~\cite{shaffer2022} a mechanism was proposed for stabilizing such an accidental degeneracy by studying the RG flow of interactions in an accidentally $C_4$ symmetric bandstructure.
+A vexing challenge to this general symmetry argument is posed by the emergence of $\mathcal{T}$-broken superconductivity~\cite{hayes2021} from a non-magnetic normal state in UTe$_2$~\cite{aoki2022,devisser2019,coleman2022,nica2022a}, whose orthorhombic symmetry allows only one-dimensional irreps.
+While the samples in Ref.~\cite{hayes2021} did show signatures of a two-step transition, subsequent studies showed that when similar samples were cut up, the two transitions appeared to come from different fragments~\cite{thomas2021}.
+This suggests that intrinsically there is a single transition, with $T_c$ sensitively dependent on the crystal environment.
+Currently, samples with a single observable transition at ambient pressure have been grown reproducibly by various groups (see Fig. 1d of the original preprint \cite{sundar2022}) and the best available samples with the highest residual resistivity ratios (RRR) and $T_c$, consistently show no split in $T_c$~\cite{rosa2022,aoki2022a}.
+However, even in these samples, the splitting has been shown to appear under application of pressure above a critical value~\cite{braithwaite2019,aoki2020multiple}, with no phase boundary observed between the ambient pressure superconductor and the superconducting phase at high pressure below the split $T_c$s.